How Much Does Therapy Cost? Rates & Insurance

 Insurance statement

-I am currently in-network with First Choice Health, Premera and Lifewise.
-I am out-of-network with all other major insurances.
+I am currently out-of-network with all insurances, with the exception of Premera.
 I am happy to provide clients with a superbill that they can submit on their own to insurance for any insurance I am out-of-network with.
 Please check with your insurance to see if you have any out-of-network benefits.

 Forms of Payment Accepted